 It will be 12 years this April.
 I’ve done some wrong things, I’ve made my mistakes.
 For instance, stories appeared in the newspapers that I had received money from a private company.
 So, I don’t think I have a perfect past.

 There have been times when I really liked the idea behind socialism, but I didn’t have a consistent ideology.
 I’m not brave, I’m just an ordinary man.
 It’s a mystery to me why it all turned out like it has.

 Speaking generally, at this stage in Japan’s development is there a need for an emperor?
 And if so, in what role to you think the present and future emperors could best serve Japan?

-According to Chapter 99 of the constitution of Japan, the emperor or his regent, as well as public officials, have the duty to respect and uphold the constitution.
-So I, too, am obliged to respect the constitution.
+According to Article 99 of the constitution of Japan, the emperor or his regent, as well as public officials, have the duty to respect and uphold the constitution.
+So, I too am obliged to respect the constitution.
 Having that obligation means showing the proper decorum toward the emperor as a “symbol.”
 I won’t say any more than that.
 My only hope is that the emperor as a symbol will live a life befitting the new era.